robertobressani/car-rental/README.md

 - GET `/logout`
   - no request body and parameters
   - empty response, only clears the cookie
+- GET `/configuration` <!--TODO see which info give -->
+  - request URL contains the requested configuration parameters as in the example:
+`/configuration?start=2020-06-22&end=2020-06-22&category=A&kilometer=0&unlimited=true&age=18&extra_drivers=0&insurance=false`
+  - response body contains the available cars

 ### TO BE implemented yet

-- GET `/config` [requires authentication] <!--TODO see which info give -->
-  - request body contains the parameters of the searched configuration
-  - response body contains the available cars
 - POST `/rentals` [requires authentication]
   - request body with rental configuration (+ selected car) and payment infos (a single request is performed) to perform a new rental for the logged user
   - empty body (status code is meaningful)